-Due to the constantly increasing CPU-memory gap, cacheconscious programming is indispensable.
+After presenting the logical structure and the required operations, this section will now focus on considerations for achieving a performance-oriented implementation.
+Due to the constantly increasing CPU-memory gap, cache-conscious programming is indispensable.
 For this reason, the implementation was made in C/C++.
 All time-critical parts were implemented in pure C using pointer arithmetics.
 The uncritical parts were implemented using C++ classes.
 The ColumnBlock was established as a basic component of the implementation.
 It is the basic unit for data storage.
 Its size is defined at creation time and it contains the actual data as well as information on its structure and the number of datasets.
 The structurization options correspond to those of the (Multi)ColumnArray.
 The ColumnBlock also handles all queries by predicates and/or PositionLists.
-A (Multi)ColumnArray consists of 1 - n ColumnBlock instances.
+A (Multi)ColumnArray consists of n Column-Block instances.
 All operations on a (Multi)ColumnArray are transferred to the underlying ColumnBlocks.

 PositionLists play a central role in column store applications.
-If the PositionLists are short (i.e. if they contain a few TIDs only), representation as ColumnArray is ideal.
+One important point is the size of a PositionList.
+If the PositionLists are short (i.e., if they contain a few TIDs only), representation as ColumnArray is ideal.
 Four bytes are required per selected entry.
-If the lists are very large, however, memory of 40 MB is required for ten million entries, for instance.
+If the lists are very large, however, memory of 400 MB is required for ten million entries, for instance.
 In this case, a bit vector is recommended for representation.
-This bit vector indicates using a fixed bit whether every dataset belongs to the set of results or not.
-If, for example, 100 million data sets exist for a table, only 12.5 MB are required to represent the PositionList for certain selectivities.
+This bit vector uses for each dataset a bit at a fixed position to indicate whether a dataset belongs to the set of results or not.
+If, for example, 10 million data sets exist for a table, only 1.25 MB are required to represent the PositionList for certain selectivities.
 Moreover, the two important operations and and or can be mapped on the respective primitive processor commands, which makes the operations extremely fast.
-If PositionLists are sparse, bit vectors can be compressed very well using runlength encoding (RLE) (e.g. to a few KB in case of 0.1% selectivity).
+If PositionLists are sparse, bit vectors can be compressed very well using run-length encoding (RLE) (e.g., to a few KB in case of 0.1% selectivity).
 The necessary operations can be performed very efficiently on the compressed lists, which further increases the performance.
-An implementation based on the wordaligned hybrid algorithm [11] with satisfactory compression for medium-sparse representations was developed within the framework of the activities reported here [12], [13].
-MultiColumnArrays may exist in two different physical layouts.
-In the first version, the n values are written in a physically successive manner and correspond to the classical n-ary storage model (NSM).
-This type of representation is particularly suited, if further queries are to be performed on this MultiColumnArray with predicates on the respective attributes.
-The individual values of a dataset are stored together in the cache and all attribute values are checked simultaneously rather than successively with the help of additional PositionLists (Figure 7, left).
-The second type of representation corresponds to the PAX format [14].
-Here, every column is stored in a separate ColumnArray.
-In addition, a PositionList is stored, which identifies the datasets (Figure 7, left).
-This type of representation is recommended, for instance, for collecting values for subsequent aggregation functions.
-Several (Multi)ColumnArrays may share a single PositionList.
+An implementation based on the word-aligned hybrid algorithm [18] with satisfactory compression for medium-sparse representations was developed within the framework of the activities reported here [19], [20].